 This is a challenge known as Identity Resolution.
 One way around it is to assign a new attribute to each person – e.g. a customer ID number:

 It’s important to resolve the Identity Resolution problem, especially if you plan to visualize your graph.
-KeyLines merges nodes with identical IDs.
+Our graph visualization technology merges nodes with identical IDs.
 If those nodes turn out to be unique, you may misrepresent important patterns.

-All remaining columns can be added as properties – provided they are going to be useful.
-Don’t add properties to your model just because it is in your database.
+All remaining columns can be added as properties, but only if they offer useful information.
+Don’t add properties to your model just because they’re in your database.
+You need to make decisions about what’s going to add meaning to the visualization and avoid unnecessarily cluttering the chart.

-Data modeling is more complicated if you’re working with Key-Value data stores such as Couchbase, DynamoDB or FoundationDB.
-Relationships in Key-Value datasets aren’t stored in interconnected tables, so there’s no obvious way to translate from a physical model to a logical model.
+Data modeling is more complicated if you’re working with key-value data stores such as Redis, Amazon DynamoDB or Aerospike.
+Relationships in key-value datasets aren’t stored in interconnected tables, so there’s no obvious way to translate from a physical model to a logical model.

 Instead, they’re stored in rows as associative arrays: